emqx/emqx-dashboard5/public/static/config.md

 - rpc: <code>[rpc](#rpc)</code>

-  EMQ X uses a library called <code>gen_rpc</code> for inter-broker RPCs.<br>Most of the time the default config should work, but in case you need to do performance fine-turning or experiment a bit, this is where to look.
+  EMQX uses a library called <code>gen_rpc</code> for inter-broker RPCs.<br>Most of the time the default config should work, but in case you need to do performance fine-turning or experiment a bit, this is where to look.

 - db: <code>[db](#db)</code>